Eindhoven: Roads and highways

 The A2/E25 motorway from Amsterdam to Luxembourg passes Eindhoven to the west and south of the city.
 The A2 connects to the highway A58 to Tilburg and Breda just north of the city.
 Just south of Eindhoven, the A2 connects to the A67 / E34 between Antwerp and Duisburg.
 In 2006, the A50 was completed connecting Eindhoven to Nijmegen and Zwolle.

 Local public transit

 The public transport of Eindhoven consists of more than 20 city bus lines, which also serve neighbouring villages such as Veldhoven, Geldrop and Nuenen.
 Nine of these buslines (400–408) are marketed as high quality public transport and run with 43 electric articulated buses.
-Two specially built separated busways (HOV1 & HOV2) are used by lines 400 to 408.
+Three specially built separated busways (HOV1, HOV2 & HOV3) are used by lines 400 to 408 as well as other city and regional lines.
 Line 401 to the airport runs almost completely on separated busways.
 Apart from the city lines there are some 30 regional and rush-hour lines.

 Bicycle infrastructure

-Like all large Dutch cities, Eindhoven has an extensive network of bicycle paths.
+Akin to all large Dutch cities, Eindhoven has an extensive network of bicycle paths.
 Since 2012, the Eindhoven bicycle path network has incorporated the Hovenring.